We’re aware each element of copy is designed to get the first sentence read, and from there keep the reader engaged step by step to the conclusion.

 - First of all, focus on the reader — make an important promise early on (with your headline and opening paragraphs) that tells the reader what’s in it for her.
-Never allow readers to question why they are bothering to pay attention.
+Never allow readers to question why they’re bothering to pay attention.

-- Be ultra-specific in your assertions, and always make sure to give “reasons why.”
+- Be ultra-specific in your assertions, and always give “reasons why.”
 General statements that are unsupported by specific facts cause a reader’s BS detector to go on high alert.

-- After building your credibility and authority, make sure you get back to the most important person around — the reader.
-What’s STILL in it for him?
+- After building your credibility and authority, get back to the most important person around — the reader.
+What’s still in it for him?
 Restate the hook and the promise that got readers engaged in the first place.

 - Make an offer.
 Whether you’re selling a product or selling an idea, you’ve got to explicitly present it for acceptance by the reader.
 Be bold and firm when you present your offer, and relieve the reader’s risk of acceptance by standing behind what you say.

-- Sum everything up, returning full circle to your original promise and demonstrate how you’ve fulfilled it.
+- Sum up everything, returning full circle to your original promise and demonstrate how you’ve fulfilled it.

 These are some of the key elements of persuasive copy.
-Use them to provide a “roadmap” to your writing, and you’ll achieve better results.
+Use them to provide a “roadmap” for your writing, and you’ll achieve better results.